icfpcontest2019/icfpcontest2019/README.md

 * `RawRoomGenerator` -- generate random room within a given box
 * `AddObstaclesToTasks` -- adding obstacles to rooms
 * `AddBoostersToTasks` -- adding boosters to the tasks
-* `BatchTaskMatrixConverter` -- converting tasks to matrices
+* `BatchTaskMatrixConverter` -- converting tasks to matrices, can use it on the server on deliverables to produce matrices
 * `CountriesToRectilinear` -- make rectilinear country shapes from the geodata
 * `SimpleSolver` -- a dumb solver for the problem